ninjainkognito/sawp-display/README.md

-# Pyhton Script to use when primary monitor has changed
+# Pyhton Script when primary monitor has changed
 - This happens when you are using DisplayLink Manager